The Power of Power Codes: New Classes of Easy Instances for the Linear Equivalence Problem: Partial Closure

 Now we can apply the partial closure.
-Note, that while we still end up with a self-orthogonal code, the length is now smaller and we get a better reduction to PEP. \begin{theorem} Let $\acode, \bcode$ be two $[n,k]_q$ linear codes and $\adjlpha$ as in Definition \ref{def:partial_closure}.
-Then $\acode$ is equivalent to $ \bcode$ with entries in the subgroup $U$ generated by $\alpha^{\frac{q-1}{r}}$ if and only if $\adjlpha \otimes \acode$ is permutation equivalent to $\adjlpha \otimes \bcode$. \end{theorem} The proof for the reduction is essentially the same as for Theorem \ref{thm:reduction_LEP_PEP} in \cite[Theorem 1]{hull} and thus omitted.
+Note that while we still end up with a self-orthogonal code, the length is now smaller and we get a better reduction to PEP than by just taking the closure. \begin{theorem} Let $\acode, \bcode$ be two $[n,k]_q$ linear codes and $\adjlpha$ as in Definition \ref{def:partial_closure}.
+Then $\acode$ is equivalent to $ \bcode$ with entries in the subgroup $U$ generated by $\alpha^{\frac{q-1}{r}}$ if and only if $\adjlpha \otimes \acode$ is permutation equivalent to $\adjlpha \otimes \bcode$. \end{theorem}

+The proof for the reduction is essentially the same as for Theorem \ref{thm:reduction_LEP_PEP} in \cite[Theorem 1]{hull} and thus omitted.